 9) Factory-Farmed Meats

 In earlier centuries, there was no need to label meats, eggs, and dairy products as being “grass-fed,” “pasture-raised,” or “free-range.”
 Cows were kept on pasture where they ate grass, and hay was harvested and stored aside for the cold winter months.
 Chickens were allowed to roam outdoors and peck around in the dirt for insects as they pleased.

+While there were some cases in the past of animals being kept in poor conditions in crowded cities, the majority of animals in the past were raised on small farms.
 These animals were healthy and happy, never given synthetic hormones or antibiotics, and, instead of spending their days crammed into crowded barns and coops, they had full access to fresh air and sunshine when the weather was nice enough for them to be outside.

 10) Convenience Foods